DOI-ONRR/doi-extractives-data/_downloads/federal-production.md

         <li>All "W" volumes are accounted for in separate line totals where state and county have been "Withheld" (columns C, D and E)</li>
     </ul>

-    <h2 class="h3">A note about “Mixed Exploratory” versus “Federal” categories of production.</h2>
+    <h2 class="h3">A note about “Mixed Exploratory” versus “Federal” categories of production</h2>

     <p>For the purposes of the visualizations on our site, we've aggregated production on two types of jurisdictions: “mixed exploratory” and “federal.”
 Federal production is production from federal lands and waters; this is straightforward.
 However, “mixed exploratory” is a temporary jurisdictional unit that is used until production is proven on that location.
 Then, BLM adjudicates a permanent unit with allocation schedules that may split that area between federal and other ownership.
 At that point, payors resubmit royalties based on the new unit allocations retroactive to the first production.
 This means that the federal government rarely gets 100% of “mixed exploratory” volumes.
-You can see these categories disaggregated in our federal production dataset, downloadable on this page.</p>
+You can see these categories disaggregated in the federal production dataset, downloadable on this page.</p>

     <h2>Data dictionary</h2>